JWST unveils heavily obscured (active and passive) sources up to z~13: RESULTS

 We rely on the SED fitting approach described in Section \ref{SED} to infer the physical properties of our sample.
-A summary of the photometric redshifts and basic outputs from BAGPIPES is reported in Table \ref{tab:SED_results}.
-When the posterior distribution of the physical parameters derived with BAGPIPES show two or more separate peaks, we report the two most probable solutions.
+A summary of the photometric redshifts and basic outputs from BAGPIPES is reported in Table 2.
+When the posterior distribution of the physical parameters derived with BAGPIPES show two or more separate peaks, we report the two most probable solutions. {\bf We note that a Brown Dwarf solution is never preferred by the $\chi ^2$.}

 Fig. \ref{fig:MS} summarizes the position of the sources in the M$_*$-SFR plane at their best assigned photo-$z$ (corrected for magnification when required).
 The sources can be grouped in the following main classes.

 \begin{itemize} \item {\bf Red and dusty low-$z$ dwarf galaxies}: the SED of four sources are reproduced with templates of $z<0.5$ galaxies, low stellar masses log(M$_*$/M$_\odot$)$\sim$5-7, and SFR consistent with the faint end of the Main Sequence (MS) in the local Universe (Fig. \ref{fig:MS} top-left).
 These sources are less massive even than Low Surface Brightness (LSB) galaxies at $z=0$ \citep[e.g.][]{McGaugh}.
-However, the {\it JWST} dwarves are much more extinguished than traditional UV selection, with $A_V$ up to $\sim6$mag (IDs \#7, 8, 9, 17). \item {\bf Low-mass star forming sources at Cosmic Noon}: the selection also includes normal MS galaxies at $z\sim1.5-1.8$, with log(M$_*$/M$_\odot$)$\sim$7-8, probing the faint end of the Main Sequence \citep[e.g.][ IDs \#6, 11, 13, Fig. \ref{fig:MS} top-right]{Bisigello,Lucia}. \end{itemize}
+However, the {\it JWST} dwarves are much more extinguished than traditional UV selection, with $A_V$ up to $\sim5.5$mag (IDs 6-PRUDEGAR, 7-TULLE, 8-LAMARA, 9-BUSCAR, 11-SCHACHER, 17-MOSELE). \item {\bf Low-mass star forming sources at Cosmic Noon}: the selection also includes normal MS galaxies at $z\sim1-3$, with log(M$_*$/M$_\odot$)$\sim$7-9, probing the faint end of the Main Sequence \citep[e.g.][ IDs 4-LAITEN, 13-BISCHOFARN, Fig. \ref{fig:MS} top-right]{Bisigello,Lucia}. \end{itemize}

 Having recognized the lower redshift contaminants, we are then left with higher$-z$ candidates, most of them being unreachable or unidentifiable before the {\it JWST}.